Alex Jones says she broke up with ex Steve Jones over Angelina Jolie betrayal

 ‘We had a full-blown domestic live on Channel 4,’ the ‘One Show’ host said

-The One Show host Alex Jones has claimed her ex Steve Jones once lied to stop her from interviewing Angelina Jolie.
+The One Show host Alex Jones has claimed she split with ex Steve Jones over a betrayal involving Angelina Jolie.

-Alex, who dated fellow TV presenter Steve from 1999 to 2002, recorded an appearance on Dish podcast with Nick Grimshaw and Angela Hartnett, in which she revealed the lengths her former partner went to prevent her from getting the interview gig – an alleged betrayal that led to their break-up.
+Alex, who dated fellow TV presenter Steve from 1999 to 2002, recorded an appearance on Dish podcast with Nick Grimshaw and Angela Hartnett, in which she revealed the lengths her former partner went to prevent her from getting an interview with the Hollywood star – an alleged betrayal that led to their break-up.

 The presenter spoke about the situation in response to a question written by the podcast’s production team before recording began.
 It was: “Did you ever get revenge on Steve Jones for that stunt he pulled on Rise?”